From June 2 to June 29, 2026

 Salomé Kiner is a novelist and journalist.
 She is the author of Grande couronne (Christian Bourgois, 2021; Le Livre de poche, 2023) and contributed to the collective novel Le Retour du Roi Djibril (Ed.
 Iconoclaste, 2025).
 She regularly works with photographers and visual artists.
 She received the Prize Prix de la Relève from the Fondation vaudoise pour la culture in 2022.

-Nicolas Richard (France) Translation
+Nicolas Richard (France) Translation, fiction

 GILBERT MUSY CTL / UNIL PROGRAM